thomaskellough/Personal-Projects/gene expression/README.md

 ## Getting Started

-There are two .py files you can simply copy and paste and run directly.
-The difference is the styling of the GUI with the _ttk.py_ containing a slightly different look.
-If you choose to use the _ttk.py_ file you will also need to have the Assets folder downloaded and placed in the directory that you are running the program from.

-There is also a pyc file and exe file that can be downloaded.
-If you plan to use the pyc file you must have python installed.
-There ae no additonal packages that need to be installed that do not already come with python 3.6.
+An executable file is available for windows download.
+I will update an app for Mac soon.
+You can also run the source code direclty.
+Note that for both cases you will need to have the icon inside the working directory you are using.
+I recommend keeping it all in the sasme folder then sending a shortcut to the desktop for ease of access.
+You can also take the source code out and comment/delete out the set_icon function to run the code without downloading the images.

 ### Prerequisites